freeCodeCamp/freeCodeCamp/docs/spanish/README.md

     </tr>
 </table>

-# Documentation
+# Documentation Quick Reference

 Hello 👋 !

 These instructions have not been translated yet.
+Please check this issue for details: